StanimirKosev/Quantitative-Portfolio-Platform/tasks.md

 Each simulation is one possible future

 Current Focus
-Active Task: MC-001 - Create Portfolio Assets Data
+Active Task: MC-002 - Download Historical Stock Data